catseye/Robin/README.markdown

 ### Implementation ###

 * Allow the `robin` binary to be installed on your `PATH`, and let it be configured to understand how to find modules for loading.
+This will likely involve a `.robinrc` file (or directory) in the user's home directory, which maps module names to filenames.

 * Finish implementing execution trace by adding a `-t` flag to the implementation, and possibly making it prettier.